AstroCB/SATQOTD/README.md

 Progress:
--Posted HTML with iframe showing data collected by API created with Kimono -Plan on using JS to create a program to collect data and display it in a better way
+-Posted HTML with iframe showing data collected by API created with Kimono -Plan on using JS to create a program to collect data and display it in a nicer format